 - Dragons are perhaps the greatest recipients of this trope.
 Besides their animal ferocity and often venom or fire breath, most myths didn't give them many additional powers.
 Modern sources, however, almost always depict dragons as gigantic beings of incredible physical and magical strength.
 Dungeons & Dragons certainly helped to start this trend.
 See Our Dragons Are Different for the various permutations.

 - Earlier than Dungeons and Dragons, J. R. R. Tolkien's dragons were huge, highly intelligent, possessed magical powers (particularly mind-bending magic), and were quite possibly incarnate minor deities, if evil ones.
 Word of God admitted a certain fondness for this particular creature, so he used them sparingly but when he wanted to go for grand effect.

 - And the magic powers and wisdom come from the Asian dragons that are essentially minor gods or elemental powers.

 - Cerberus deserves a special mention in any appearance he makes, since the original creature, depending on which myth you're going by, had snakes growing from his back and was formed by/had skin made of the squirming souls of the dead.
+On top of that, its saliva was poisonous and once stopped a Titan from escaping the underworld.
 Which practically makes many of his appearances a Mythology Downgrade.

 - Arachne is simply a progenitor of all spiders in Classical Mythology.
 If there are monsters with that name in modern works, they are always half-spider half-woman beings with human size, if not larger.